krawaller/algol5/modules/content/material/games/atrium/rules.md

 ---
-updated: 2020-02-18
+updated: 2020-03-21
 ---

 {GAME} is played on a {DIM} board with the following starting setup:

 {SETUP}

-Each turn players move one of their {UNIT:group=kings} or {UNIT:group=queens} one orthogonal step to an unoccupied square.
+Each turn players {CMND} one of their {UNIT:group=kings} or {UNIT:group=queens} one orthogonal step to an unoccupied square.

 If that makes an orthogonal or diagonal 3-in-a-row of all three units of that type, the player wins!